 Maximize your fan’s effectiveness and efficiency by changing the direction your fan spins.
 In the winter, set your ceiling fans to run in a clockwise direction and at a lower speed.
 This produces a gentle updraft, dispersing warm air more evenly throughout the room.

 During warmer months, reverse fan rotation.
-Airflow produced by counter-clockwise rotation creates a windchill effect.
+The airflow produced by counter-clockwise rotation creates a windchill effect.
 It makes you feel cooler by pushing air downward.

 Cool From the Inside Out